the-rustketeers/crab-chat/Readme.md

 - Implemented and developed nickname checking server-side
 - Implemented and developed colored names (with help from JSON formatting)
 - Found techniques for managing threads and using channels
-- Setup framework for basic signal handling
+- Set up signal handling
 - Document support and creations
 - Set up meeting times and coordinated team